flexycode/CCPRGG2L_INTERMEDIATE_FINAL_EXAM/README.md

 - [FAQ](#faq)
 - [Changelog](#changelogs)

 ## [Introduction](#introduction)
-This repository contains source code for our final project for java that focuses on Intermediate concepts, codes and exercises.
+This repository contains source code for our final project for intermediate java that focuses on Intermediate concepts, codes and exercises.

 #### Course Description:
 This course is a continuation of CCPRGG1L - Fundamentals of Programming.
 The course covers advanced topics in Java to train students in developing robust programs.
 Topics to be covered include recursion, regular expression, basic object-oriented principles, graphics, and multithreaded programming.